transmute-industries/transmute/README.md

 ### Compliance

 Many compliance use cases involve linking off-chain data to on-chain smart contracts, which can provide an immutable audit log.
-Such transactions are expensive, but through through the EventStore Adapter some cost can be saved through off chain storage.
+Such transactions are expensive, but with the transmute framework some cost can be saved through off chain storage, via a hopefully familar redux interface.

-In this tutorial, we'll show you how to write events to ethereum smart contracts.
-You will also learn how ReadModels are formed by reducing the events from a smart contract.
-ReadModels represent the state of a smart contract as it processes each event.
-ReadModels can be saved to databases and queried against, and are an interface for off chain services to use to understand smart contract states.
+In this tutorial, we'll show you how to write events to ethereum smart contracts, and how ReadModels represent the state of a smart contract as it processes each event.
+ReadModels can be saved to databases and queried over time, and are an interface for off chain services.

 You'll learn: